Overview (Part 1 of 4)

 We recently discussed this article in our journal club class.
 Overall, we thought it was a reasonably well-done cohort study, and taken in the context of other evidence,6,7 we believe that their conclusion about increased risk is robust.
 That said, the weaknesses listed below lead us to suspect that there may be some wiggle room in the estimated magnitude of effect.
 In addition to the strengths and weaknesses listed below, there were also a couple of interesting features of this study that are worth noting.
 Click the links here if you want to read about them.

-- This study illustrates how absolute and relative risks can tell different stories.
+- In Part 2, read how this study illustrates that absolute and relative risks can tell different stories.

-- This is a curious case of residual confounding despite good “balance.”
+- In Part 4, read how this is a curious case of residual confounding despite good “balance.”

 - The study was conducted in Sweden, where the national healthcare system makes it easy to collect data on drug exposures, disease outcomes, and confounding characteristics in a large population.
 Their sample size was large (N=360,088), which is important when you are looking at rare adverse events.